Love to Swim? Enjoy Dance? Want to be part of a Team?

 No previous synchronized swimming experience is necessary, although a commitment to the sport is required by all swimmers and parents in this program.
 All athletes are expected to attend practices, especially in the two weeks leading up to a meet or event.

-All athletes in the Provincial program will be assessed and placed on teams that are age appropriate.
+All athletes in the Provincial program will be assessed and placed on teams that are age and skill appropriate.
 As we are a non-profit volunteer led club, there will also be modest fundraising and volunteer requirements.
 Contact firstname.lastname@example.org for further information.
 Session costs are dependent on enrollment, team hours, and costs (such as facility rentals and coaching staff).
 See the information packages specific to each program under the Registrations tab above or click here.

 Swim Meets and Events